Skilled Nursing Costs in 2025

 • The state and region that the facility is located in

-• Whether or not it’s a luxury senior living facility
+• Whether it’s a luxury senior living facility

 • Whether you stay in a private room or a semiprivate room